 The Razer BlackWidow Elite's typing noise is rather low.
 It's quiet enough for an office environment as it doesn't have clicky switches.

 With Razer Synapse 3 and the BlackWidow Elite, you have control over a lot of settings.
 You can create a lot of profiles and save them on the onboard memory, although the lighting settings don't seem to stay, but keybindings will.
+If you want a software that's compatible with macOS, see the Corsair K95 RGB PLATINUM XT.

 While the keyboard is fully compatible with Windows, the scroll lock and pause break buttons don't work on macOS.
 Also, the software isn't available on macOS and Linux, although all keys work as intended on Linux; you just won't be able to customize the keyboard on those platforms.